rust-lang/rustc-dev-guide/src/solve/invariants.md

 of that function should also typeck.
 We should not get errors post-monomorphization.
 We can however get overflow errors at that point.

-TODO: example for overflow error post-monomorpghization
+TODO: example for overflow error post-monomorphization

 This invariant is relied on to allow the normalization of generic aliases.
 Breaking it can easily result in unsoundness, e.g. [#57893](https://github.com/rust-lang/rust/issues/57893)